Appalachian Trail 2021, journal entry 2

 I dry out my tent in the sun, the bottom damp from condensation the night before.
 After a couple hours of resting I see Dannielle come down the mountain towards the gap.
 "Portrait!" she calls warmly, but when we talk, I can tell that some of her overflowing bubbliness from the day before has mellowed into a more subdued though still friendly tone.

-I tell Dannielle that I'm planning on camping on the ridge above the gap, where the ridgerunner and trail maintener said there were spots.
+I tell Dannielle that I'm planning on camping on the ridge above the gap, where the ridgerunner and trail maintainer said there were spots.
 "I usually try to avoid camping by roads on weekends," I tell her.
 "Oh yeah," she says, "I guess today is Saturday."

 She decides to camp at the gap anyway.
-"I find that I can't relax until my spot is picked out and my tent setup," she says, pitching her ZPacks Pleximid tent before joining a group of hikers around the fire ring.
+"I find that I can't relax until my spot is picked out and my tent setup," she says, pitching her ZPacks Plexamid tent before joining a group of hikers around the fire ring.

 I join them as well, and decide to test the pot and alcohol stove that I borrowed from my brother, having only ever eaten cold food or cooked quesadillas on the trail.